-This profile is intended to provide a general picture of the students who were admitted and enrolled by UMW in the Bachelor of Arts/Bachelor of Science degree program for the fall of 2020.
-Any statistical portrait is limited in its ability to describe the full range of individual differences among students who are enrolled by the University.
+The entering class profile is intended to provide a general picture of the students admitted and enrolled by UMW in the Bachelor of Arts/Bachelor of Science degree program for the fall of 2020.
+Any statistical portrait is limited in describing the full range of individual differences among students who the University enrolls.
 UMW does not admit students by any rigid formula, and we seek to enroll a diverse and well-rounded student body.

 Additionally, this will be the first entering class impacted by COVID-19.
-Uncertainty regarding the virus necessitated planning for multiple modalities including virtual, face to face, and hybrid teaching.
-Student enrollment decisions were also affected economically and by personal comfort with regard to residential campus experiences and learning preferences (face to face v. virtual experiences).
+Uncertainty regarding the virus necessitated planning for multiple modalities, including virtual, face-to-face, and hybrid teaching.
+Student enrollment decisions were also affected economically by personal comfort about residential campus experiences and learning preferences (face to face v. virtual experiences).

 The Freshman Class

 The committee reviewed 6,019 freshman applications for the fall of 2020.
-Admission was offered to 4,544 candidates and 777 students enrolled as first-time students.
+The University offered admission to 4,544 candidates, and 777 students enrolled as first-time students.

 The University of Mary Washington strives to enroll a student body that is culturally and ethnically diverse.
 In 2020, nearly 30% percent of the entering students identified themselves as racially or ethnically diverse.